lucasduartes/dummyjson-api-quality-suite/docs/test-strategy.md

 ## Purpose and quality risks

-The suite will provide fast evidence that DummyJSON is reachable and that its documented authentication and product workflows remain usable.
+The suite provides fast evidence that DummyJSON is reachable and that its documented authentication and product workflows remain usable.
 Priority is based on user impact and dependency: authentication and basic reads are P0; simulated writes, core discovery, and error isolation are also P0 because they expose the most consequential integration failures.
 Useful options and secondary negative cases are P1.

 The dominant risks are broken authentication chains, incorrect product shapes, wrong filtering/paging behavior, false assumptions about simulated writes, and misleading green tests caused by weak assertions.